mWater/minimongo/README.md

 **401** : client was invalid or not present
 **403** : permission denied to upsert
 **409** : another client was upserting same document.
 Try again.
-**410** : document was already removed and cannot be upserted

-On `403` or `410`, the change is automatically discarded in the HybridDb.
+On `403`, the change is automatically discarded in the HybridDb.

 #### PATCH `/<collection>/<_id>`